We're an affiliate

 Table of Contents

-If a heavier person stays consistent and is spinning regularly, they will start to burn off calories very quick.
+If a heavier person stays consistent and is cycling regularly, they will start to burn off calories very quick.
 However, once the weight starts to drop the number of calories burned per minute will also drop as the body won’t need as much energy to burn those calories.

 The calories burned per minute will eventually start to plateau, not entirely, you will continue to burn those calories but just over a longer period of time.

-How Long You Are Spinning For
+How Long You Are Cycling For

-What you don’t want to do is say to yourself, ‘Okay I’m going to spin at high intensity today for 60 minutes to burn off that extra large margarita pizza I had last night’.
+What you don’t want to do is say to yourself, ‘Okay I’m going to cycle at high intensity today for 60 minutes to burn off that extra large margarita pizza I had last night’.